 Changing your WordPress site’s address

-Finishing up your migration
+5. Finish up your WordPress migration